Musical Theatre Performance Ensemble

 - If you are a dependent, all financial information provided must be for your parent/guardian(s).

-- U.S. and international dancers are eligible for scholarships.
+- U.S. and international dancers are eligible for scholarship awards.

 - If you need any assistance, contact firstname.lastname@example.org.

-Meet Madison Embrey, 2017 Musical Theatre Dance and Lorna Strassler Award for Student Excellence Recipient
+Meet Madison Embrey, 2017 Musical Theatre Participant and Lorna Strassler Award for Student Excellence Recipient

 If you have questions or need additional information, we are happy to help.
 Please email us at email@example.com.